epfl-lara/stainless/core/src/sphinx/references.rst

 References
 ==========

-The Leon system is documented in several papers and talks, which provide additional information on the algorithms and techniques we used in Leon.
+The Stainless/Inox stack has emerged as a cleaner and leaner version of the Leon synthesis and verification framework.
+Leon is documented in several papers and talks, which provide additional information on the algorithms and techniques we used in Leon (and now Stainless/Inox).

 Videos